Trip Facts

 Accommodation: Mount Kailash Resort or similar

-Start your day with stunning views of the Annapurna range and snow-capped peaks while enjoying a hearty breakfast in Ghandruk.
+You start your day in Ghandruk with a hearty breakfast while enjoying stunning views of the Annapurna range and snow-capped peaks.

-Begin your trek through picturesque villages and lush rice fields, descending toward Syaulibazaar.
-From there, a private jeep transfer will bring you back to Pokhara.
+You then begin your trek through scenic villages and lush rice fields as you descend toward Syaulibazaar.
+From there, you take a private jeep back to Pokhara.

-After checking in at your hotel, spend the afternoon exploring Pokhara’s highlights.
-You can visit serene caves, peaceful pagodas, or take a relaxing boat ride to Tal Barahi Temple, located on a small island in Phewa Lake, surrounded by beautiful Himalayan scenery.
+After checking in at your hotel, you spend the afternoon exploring Pokhara’s highlights.
+You may visit peaceful caves and pagodas or enjoy a relaxing boat ride on Phewa Lake to Tal Barahi Temple, set on a small island with beautiful Himalayan views all around.

 Day 08: Flight back to Kathmandu